 - The reason for exemption shall be published on the LEP website within the relevant agenda papers section

-Financial and Audit Information
+Financial Audit and Scrutiny Information

 The LEP has regular audits undertaken on their processes, procedures and systems, ensuring effective management of public funds.
 The latest audit report can be found here.